keymetrics/doc-pm2/en/enterprise/guides/transaction-tracing.md

 You can then click on another **variance** to examine why and how the behaviour was different.

+As you can see in the UI, whe remove queries sensitive data by default.
+If you want to see the whole query :
+  - You need to use the standalone agent (without pm2)
+  - Add `PM2_APM_CENSOR_SPAMS=0` in your environment when launching your application.

 ## Under the hood

 PMX will wrap below modules if they exist in your application :